lorenzocorneo/era/README.md

-# era: Enhanced RIPE Atlas measurement tool
+# ERA: Enhanced RIPE Atlas measurement tool

 This repository is not yet intended for usage.
-The code is here only for revieweing purpose.
+The code is here only for reviewing purpose.